jpace121/RustRestrictedIntegers/README.md

 this.
 Hopefully, what I learn here will transfer over cleanish to that, while giving some inspiration onto how to solve that problem.

+I think the final solution will be to build a builder struct that builds the LimitVals I have now?

+Something like:
+Builder(min, max, unique name?) -> Type(val, (min, max, unique name set)) Operations done on Type.

 (This also only works on uints now, eventually it should use generics.)

 ## Copying ##